BlackFire26299/catcrawler2/README.md

 #### Quest Ideas
 📜 Awakening in the Ash <br>
 Objective: You wake in a grove scarred by flame.
-The air is thick with smoke, and the earth is charred.
+The air is thick with smoke, and the earth is charred. <br>
 * Move through the grove learning basic movement.
 * Explore the enviroment.
 * Meet a dying guardian spirit.